fastify/fastify/docs/Reference/Server.md

 ```

 `fastify.printRoutes({ commonPrefix: false })` will print compressed trees.
 This
-might useful when you have a large number of routes with common prefixes.
+may be useful when you have a large number of routes with common prefixes.
-It doesn't represent the internal router structure. **Don't use it for debugging.**
+It doesn't represent the internal router structure. **Do not use it for debugging.**

 ```js
   console.log(fastify.printRoutes({ commonPrefix: false }))